Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

 }
 ```

-To actually implement the data, let\'s say we use a JSON file:
+To actually implement the data, let's say we use a JSON file:

 ```json
 {